21 Mar Fotografiska: a new frame on the world

 My visit on International Women’s Day

 I was in Stockholm for a brief visit.
-I wanted a break from London and to experience Restaurant Frantzén, which had just been awarded its third Michelin star.
+I wanted a break from London and to experience Restaurant Frantzén, hot on the heels of its being awarded a third Michelin star.
 I was also inquisitive to see what Fotografiska would be offering London and New York.

-They were the perfect contrast: one was about the celebration of sensual, erotic feminism; the other a protest against massacres, homophobia and hate crimes.
+They were the perfect contrast: one was celebrating sensual, erotic feminism; the other was a protest against massacres, homophobia and hate crimes.

-To raise awareness, and as part of the museum’s vision of inspiring a more conscious world, men were charged 13% above the regular day ticket price of SEK145 (£12 or US$17) on International Women’s Day – the difference in the gender pay gap in Sweden.
+To raise awareness on International Women’s Day, and as part of the museum’s vision of inspiring a more conscious world, men were charged 13% above the regular day ticket price of SEK145 (£12 or US$17) that day – that’s the difference in the gender pay gap in Sweden.
 The extra money raised went to charity.